SHAMONTEK/SHAMONTEK/README.md

 - Email: shamontek@outlook.com
 - LinkedIn: [linkedin.com/in/shamonte](https://linkedin.com/in/shamonte)

----

-## 😄 Pronouns

-He/Him — but built like a system.

----

 ## ⚡ Fun Fact

-Every line of code here was written not just to *run*, but to **redefine** who I am.
+Every line of code here was written not just to *run*, but to redefine who I am.

----

-> This repo isn’t just a portfolio.
-> It’s proof that I’m playing the long game — in public.

 🡒 Watch the climb.